Fact-checked by the CapitalLendingNews editorial team

 Choosing the wrong account for your timeline could cost you liquidity when you need it most, or leave guaranteed yield on the table.
 Here is exactly where the math stands right now.

-What Are Current CD Rates vs Savings Rates in 2025?
+What Are Current CD Rates vs Savings Rates?

 Today’s best CD rates outpace the best high-yield savings accounts by a slim but meaningful margin, and both handily beat the national average savings rate.
 The national average savings account rate sits at just 0.43% APY, according to FDIC rate survey data, while online banks are offering multiples of that.